SFGLab/dcHiChIP/docs/index.md

 > Agarwal, A., Al-Bkhetan, Z., Plewczyński, D. *dcHiChIP: A comprehensive Nextflow-based pipeline for Multi-Scale Analysis of Chromatin Architecture from HiChIP Data.*

-## Commercial Use

-Please contact us if you plan to use dcHiChIP for commercial purposes.